malbert87/dot-net-install/README.md

 Right-click Installer.bat 'Run as Administrator'

 NOTE - Machine Agent will be copied to C:\Program Files\AppDynamics\machineagent where all other installations are defaulted.
-NOTE - Java Agent will be copied to C:\Program Files\AppDynamics\javaagent where all other installations are defaulted

-Validate 3 Services are installed
+Validate 2 Services are installed

 - AppDynamics Agent Coordinator
 - AppDynamics Machine Agent

 Restart applications

-Validate traffic is reporting to Controller and agents are healthy (server / network / analytics)
+Validate traffic is reporting to Controller and agents are healthy (server / analytics)